spirali/spirali.github.io/content/blog/nelsie/index.md

 A lot of advice on how to create a talk emphasizes that your talk has to tell a story.
 And this is true for your slides, even if you are presenting technical content.

 Consider the following sample slides from my Git tutorial.
 This part explains how Git remote repositories works.
-This is a fragment of the whole Git tutorial and the audience is already used to that rectangles represent repositories; icons in the corner is the user's avatar; rounded boxes represent commits.
+This is a fragment of the whole Git tutorial and the audience is already used to the fact that rectangles represent repositories; the icon in the corner is the user's avatar; rounded boxes represent commits.

 * So let the story begin ... let us a have a fairy and her repository:
 <p class="center">